ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Data Visualization**
 A visual way, such as a graph, of representing data in a readily understandable way.
 Makes it easier to see trends in the data.

+**Data Warehouse**
+A central repository that consolidates data from various sources through the Extract, Transform, and Load (ETL) process, making it accessible for analytics and business intelligence.

 **Decision Trees**
 A type of machine learning algorithm used for decision-making by creating a tree-like structure of decisions.